jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

 - `pre_delete()` : Runs before the DELETE request is made.
 - `post_delete()` : Runs after the DELETE request is made.

+#### Other Base Model Models
+There are a few methods available to tests through the testing framework, these methods are intended for use in conjunction with the `pre_test_callable`, `post_test_callable`, and `payload_callable` test parameters:

+- `pfsense_shell()` : Runs a shell command on the targeted pfSense instance using the /api/v1/diagnostics/command_prompt endpoint.
+This function will return stdout and/or stderr of the executed command.
+This can be used to verify certain conditions, files, or configurations exist on the pfSense backend via CLI.
+  - Example usage: `self.pfsense_shell("ifconfig")`

 #### Running E2E Tests ####
 Once you have written your E2E test class, you must ensure you create the E2E test object at the end of the file you've created like so: